roy-zhang/twilio-for-pcef/README.md

 open zip in files, unzip, then drag to the downloads folder

 rename sample-config.json to config.json
-and fill in the api account and token. change message as necessary
+and fill in the api account, token and phone number. change message as necessary

 open terminal with ctrl alt t